daveneeley/daveneeley.github.io/_posts/2016-08-11-patchfunding-setup.markdown

 Once that's done, log out of patchfunding and log back in.
 The 'Import Prospect List' feature only allows you to import one list per session.
 Now you can repeat this section for the next route.

-In my next post I'll talk about printing route based donor cards and control sheets.
+In my [next post]({% post_url 2016-08-16-patchfunding-route-printing %}) I'll talk about printing route-based donor cards and control sheets.